-Kessler Topaz Meltzer & Check, LLP Reminds TaskUs, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors with Substantial Losses to Contact the Firm
+Kessler Topaz Meltzer & Check, LLP Reminds TaskUs, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors With Substantial Losses to Contact the Firm

-RADNOR, Pa., March 1, 2022 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed against TaskUs, Inc. ("TaskUs") (NASDAQ: TASK).
-The action charges TaskUs with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
-As a result of TaskUs' materially misleading statements to the public, TaskUs' investors have suffered significant losses.
+The law firm of Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed against TaskUs, Inc. (“TaskUs”) (NASDAQ%3A+TASK).
+The action charges TaskUs with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
+As a result of TaskUs’ materially misleading statements to the public, TaskUs’ investors have suffered significant losses.

 Kessler Topaz is one of the world’s foremost advocates in protecting the public against corporate fraud and other wrongdoing.
 Our securities fraud litigators are regularly recognized as leaders in the field individually and our firm is both feared and respected among the defense bar and the insurance bar.
 We are proud to have recovered billions of dollars for our clients and the classes of shareholders we represent.